Plant genome assembly: Assemblies

 The first complete plant genome assembly, that of Arabidopsis thaliana, was finished in 2000, being the third multicellular eukaryotic genome published after C. elegans and D. melanogaster.
 Arabidopsis, unlike other plants' genomes (e.g. Malus) has convenient traits, such as a small nuclear genome (135Mbp) and a short generation time (8 weeks from seed to seed).
 The genome has five chromosomes reflecting approximately 4% of the human genome size.
 The genome was sequenced and annotated by the Arabidopsis Genome Initiative (AGI).

 The initiative for sequencing the genome of rice (Oryza sativa), began in September 1997, when scientists from many nations agreed to an international collaboration to sequence the rice genome, forming "The International Rice Genome Sequencing Project" (IRGSP).
 At an estimated size between 400 and 430 Mb, approximatively four times larger in dimensions than A. thaliana, rice has the smallest of the major cereal crop genomes.

 Between 2000 and 2008 in total 10 plant genomes were published while in 2012 alone, 13 plant genomes were published.
-Since then the number was constantly increasing, and now more than 400 plant genomes are available in the NCBI genome database, of which 72 were re-annotated [NCBI].
+Since then the number has constantly increased, and now more than 400 plant genomes are available in the NCBI genome database, of which 72 were re-annotated [NCBI].